dpriskorn/LexUtils/README.md

 username = "username"
 password= "password"

+## Use
+When you get a prompt like "[Y/n]" the capitalized selection can be selected by pressing Enter.
+To select "n" type "n" followed by Enter.

 ## Debugging

 You can enable debugging parameters in config.py (by changing False -> True) and adding "--log=loglevel" to the command line where loglevel is one of: